-The Importance of the Heart & Gut
+The Importance of the Heart & Gut:

 According to Heart Math, the heart communicates with the brain in a variety of ways:

-- Neurological communication? (nervous system)
+- Neurological communication – (nervous system)

-- Biochemical communication? (hormones)
+- Biochemical communication – (hormones)

-- Biophysical communication? (pulse wave)
+- Biophysical communication – (pulse wave)

-- Energetic communication? (electromagnetic fields)
+- Energetic communication – (electromagnetic fields)

-Research conducted by John and Beatrice Lacey and psychologist and researcher Walter Bradford Cannon over a span of 20 years, found that the heart diverged information from the direction of our autonomic nervous system activity (our minds) and used that information to form its own logic.
+Over 20 years of research conducted by John and Beatrice Lacey and psychologist and researcher Walter Bradford Cannon, found that the heart diverged information from the direction of our autonomic nervous system activity and used that information to form its own logic.

-‘The? heart-brain, as it is commonly called, or intrinsic cardiac nervous system, is an intricate network of complex ganglia, neurotransmitters, proteins and support cells, the same as those of the brain in the head.
+‘The heart-brain, as it is commonly called, or intrinsic cardiac nervous system, is an intricate network of complex ganglia, neurotransmitters, proteins and support cells, the same as those of the brain in the head.
 The heart-brain’s neural circuitry enables it to act independently of the cranial brain to learn, remember, make decisions and even feel and sense.
 Descending activity from the brain in the head via the sympathetic and parasympathetic branches of the ANS is integrated into the heart’s intrinsic nervous system along with signals arising from sensory neurons in the heart that detect pressure, heart rate, heart rhythm and hormones.’ – Neurocardiology

 Researchers at McMaster University, show that there is a direct connection between the state of our Gut and the state of our mind, whether that results in Anxiety disorders, Depression, or even Irritable Bowel Syndrome.

 ‘Dr. Emeran Mayer, a professor of medicine and psychiatry at the University of California, Los Angeles believes that the microflora inhabiting a child’s gut actually influences the developing structures in his brain as the child grows up and that those brain structures can then influence that child’s feelings, thoughts emotions and mental health throughout his later life.?
 Dr. Mayer has taken MRI scans of the brains of thousands of volunteers while collecting samples of their gut bacteria.?
 He has? found? that the connections formed between the regions in a person’s brain differ depending on what type of bacteria predominate in each individual’s gut. ?
 It seems incredible that our gut bugs can affect our physical brain in such a profound way.?
 A conclusion that can be drawn from this research is that colonization by certain kinds of bacteria may lead to particular brain structures or wiring that makes someone more susceptible to anxiety that might exist in another person whose gut was colonized by different bacteria.’

-Why Anti-depressants won’t cure Mental Illness For Everyone
+Why Anti-depressants won’t cure Mental Illness:

 Sending you all love and light.